styanddty/collections_of_ml/README.md

 ---
- title: collections of machine learing
+# Collections of machine learing
 ---
 # 1 Cool books of machine learing